The Northeast is home to some of the most historic and well-respected institutions of higher learning in the country, as

 Wesleyan University is a private liberal arts college with more than 2,900 undergraduates.
-This school offers 47 majors in 40 academic departments, and students also have the ability to well as the create a custom major.
+This school offers 47 majors in 40 academic departments, and students also have the ability to well as to create a custom major.

 19. Johns Hopkins University

 Undergraduate enrollment: 6,117

 Johns Hopkins University enrolls over 6,100 undergraduate students each year, with Biomedical Engineering being one of the most popular majors.
 JHU is also America’s oldest research university and offers degrees in a number of engineering, science, and art fields.

 18. Tufts University

 Undergraduate enrollment: 5,180

 After spending decades as a small, liberal arts college, Tufts has since transformed itself into a medium-sized, private research university that regularly earns top accolades.
 Its campus outside of Boston enrolls nearly 5,200 undergraduate students each year.